Observation of a Lee-Huang-Yang Fluid: Supplemental Material

 and the contribution from quantum fluctuations can be written as

-For the magnetic field dependence explored in \Cref{fig:Bfield}, $\delta a < 0$ for magnetic fields below 56.83(2) G, which results in $\mu_\text{LHY}^{(i)}$ acquiring a small imaginary component.
+For the magnetic field dependence explored in Fig. 4 of the main text, $\delta a < 0$ for magnetic fields below 56.83(2) G, which results in $\mu_\text{LHY}^{(i)}$ acquiring a small imaginary component.
 As pointed out in Ref. \cite{Petrov2015}, the LHY energy is insensitive to small variations in $\delta a$, and in particular its sign.
 This has justified setting $\delta a = 0$ explicitly in previous work on self-bound droplets \cite{Petrov2015,Semeghini2018,Ancilotto2018}.
 In this work, we only consider the real part of $\mu_\text{LHY}^{(i)}$ in the numerical simulations.
+Note that a consistent theory which avoids this issue was recently developed \cite{Hu2020}.